Behind every great brand

 Asking the Right People the Right Questions

-Extensive primary and secondary research sought out opinions of all audiences touched by the work of the hospital, including the general public, medical and non-medical staff, the Foundation, donors and parent and patient/youth advisory councils.
-The research revealed the depth of the community’s love for the CHEO brand and the degree to which people believed that CHEO had a direct positive affect on the health of all children in the region.
+Not surprisingly, the research also revealed the depth of the community’s love for CHEO and its brand, as well as the strong belief that CHEO had a direct, positive effect on the health of all children in the region.
 This belief in turn drove a strong sense of optimism for the future, a conviction that every child could have a better life because of CHEO.